Deportes

 Calculator Free · Private

-The Muscle Recovery Time Calculator estimates how many hours your muscles need to fully repair and rebuild after a workout session.
-During exercise, muscle fibers develop microscopic tears; recovery is the window in which protein synthesis repairs those fibers, making them stronger.
-The core model combines base recovery time by muscle group (ranging from 24 h for small muscles to 72 h for large compound groups), an intensity multiplier (1.0–1.6×), an age adjustment (+5–20% over age 40), and a sleep penalty (−10% per hour below 8 h of sleep).
-Use this calculator before programming your weekly training split to avoid overtraining and maximize hypertrophy gains.
+The Muscle Recovery Time Calculator tells you exactly how many hours — and rest days — your muscles need before training the same group again.
+During exercise, muscle fibers develop microscopic tears; recovery is the window in which protein synthesis repairs those fibers and makes them stronger.
+The model combines base recovery time by muscle group (24 h for small muscles up to 72 h for large compound groups), an intensity multiplier (0.7×–1.35×), an age adjustment (+10–40% over age 40), and a sleep penalty for under 7 h of sleep.
+Enter your details and get your personalized recovery window in seconds.

 When to use this calculator